 Editor’s note: News about conservation and the environment is made every day, but some of it can fly under the radar.
-In a recurring feature, Human Nature shares three stories from the past week that you should know about.
+In a recurring feature, Conservation News shares three stories from the past week that you should know about.

 The story: Marine biologist Josh Stewart found a nursery ground for giant manta rays off the coast of Texas, Alejandra Borunda reported for National Geographic on June 18.
 Because mantas are currently listed as “threatened” on the U.S. Endangered Species List, the discovery of a previously unknown habitat — with a healthy population of juvenile rays — could signal hope for their survival.

 The big picture: The biggest threat to mantas: Fishing.
 Mantas are vulnerable to bycatch and are sought after for medicinal uses in China.
 By studying this healthy manta nursery and understanding what makes it attractive to juvenile mantas, scientists hope they will be able to find similar nurseries around the world — and to tailor their conservation efforts for maximum impact.
 “It’s really important for us to know where these nursery sites are,” said Andrea Marshall, a National Geographic explorer.
 “Anywhere that has tiny mantas is really important for us to learn about, so we can target our protection strategies.”

 The story: Vietnamese tea growers are using sustainable farming techniques to improve crop quality, UN Environment reported June 20.
 The project aims to restore soil fertility, enhance carbon sequestration and improve the livelihoods of farmers.